 Many challenged for fastest time in the final stages of FP3

-Things started to heat up during the last ten minutes of FP3 with Schedl GP Racing Team rider Philipp Oettl and RW Racing GP BV rider Livio Loi making it to the the top of the timesheets temporarily, they finished in thirteenth and tenth after qualifying.
+Things started to heat up during the last ten minutes of FP3 with Schedl GP Racing Team rider Philipp Oettl and RW Racing GP BV rider Livio Loi making it to the the top of the timesheets temporarily, they finished in 13th and 10th after qualifying.
 Binder nearly went into the dirt with a few minutes to go but was able to continue on track.

 Busy qualifying session saw the majority of riders on track

 It was Honda Team Asia rider Khairul Idham Pawi who finished in fourth position ahead of Fenati’s teammate, as his time of 1:50.206 briefly left him at the top, he improved by 0.002 seconds.
 Binder then performed his fastest lap time which knocked him off the pole position spot.
 Rookie Nicolo Bulega who was just over half a second slower than his teammate by the end of the busy qualifying session where a lot of the Moto3 class took to the track straight away.
 Leopard Racing team rider Joan Mir finished sixth resulting in a second row on the gird full of rookies.

 The riders tend to go out in groups so they can ‘catch a tow’ of another faster rider; they will follow the rider in front’s lines and sit in the clean air behind them so they have more power available when they need to save seconds at the end of the lap.
 When Ongetta-Rivacold rider Niccolo Antonelli left the tracks he had approximately fifteen riders who joined him.
 Some riders waited the stalk the Red Bull KTM Ajo teammates of Binder and Bo Bendseyder; the two went out to work on improving Bendseyder’s time indicated by the ‘follow me’ gesture received from Binder.